Planets and Moons

 Bespin

 Gravity is the force of attraction between two bodies with mass.
-The greater the mass the greater the gravitational force.
-This factor explains why terrestrial planets have a tendency to be closer to the Star they orbit.
-Heavier elements are pulled closer to the star and the lighter elements are left farther away.
+The greater the mass, the greater the gravitational force.
+This factor explains why terrestrial planets tend to be closer to the Star they orbit.
+Heavier elements are pulled closer to the star, and the lighter elements are left farther away.
 All the heavier elements accrete into smaller rocky terrestrial planets while lighter elements accrete into larger gas giants.
 Planets are considered dead when their hot molten cores are cooled and solidified.
-The core drives change on the surface of a planet: if the core goes cold the surface will become stagnant and remain still.
-The core of a planet also affects the surface of the planet, through pulling and tugging tectonic plates are forced to collide and scrape against one another and subduction zones are created.
+The core drives change on the surface of a planet: if the core goes cold, the surface will become stagnant and remain still.
+The core of a planet also affects the surface of the planet.
+Through pulling and tugging, tectonic plates are forced to collide and scrape against one another, and subduction zones are created.
 This is where the thinner and less dense crusts collide against thicker land plates and sink underneath.

-Gas planets are different from terrestrial planets because they have a surface that is made up swirling gases like hydrogen, helium and ice.
-Being so far away from their star the temperatures can get cold enough to cool the gas particles down into a liquid form, which remains calm below its boiling point.
+Gas planets are different from terrestrial planets because they have a surface that is made up of swirling gases like hydrogen, helium, and ice.
+Being so far away from their star, the temperatures can get cold enough to cool the gas particles down into a liquid form, which remains calm below its boiling point.

-One of the most well known gas planets is Bespin.
+One of the most well-known gas planets is Bespin.
 Bespin is a gas giant that was mined for its Tibanna gas.
-Tibanna was a found in the atmosphere and cultivated in Cloud City.
-Taloraan, Kril’Dor, and Genarius were other gas giants that Tibanna was mined from.
-We know gas giants as being far away from the star they orbit and have frozen surfaces the gases move across, but there are different types of gas planets.
-Not all gas planets are "giants", smaller sized gas planets are called gas dwarfs.
+Tibanna was found in the atmosphere and cultivated in Cloud City.
+Taloraan, Kril’Dor, and Genarius were other gas giants where Tibanna was mined.
+We know gas giants as being far away from the star they orbit and have frozen surfaces where the gases move across, but there are different types of gas planets.
+Not all gas planets are "giants"; smaller gas planets are called gas dwarfs.
 Gas planets that are close to the star they orbit are called hot gas giants/dwarfs.
-Hot gas planets will have a much more volatile atmosphere due to the gasses being heated.
+Hot gas planets will have a much more volatile atmosphere due to the gases being heated.
 Remember, the hotter something is the more its particles vibrate, creating kinetic energy.

 3. Orbits